twistlock/sample-code/siem/splunk/twistlock/README.md

 # Prisma Cloud Compute Splunk App

-_Updated for Prisma Cloud Compute (formerly Twistlock) versions 19.11 and onwards.
-Previous Twistlock versions are not supported._

 **Important**: This app is delivered as-is and without guaranteed support from Palo Alto Networks.

 The Prisma Cloud Compute Splunk App allows high priority security incidents from Prisma Cloud to be sampled by Splunk on a user-defined interval and provides in-depth forensic data for incident analysis and response.